VAlgoLang/valgolang.github.io/source/exitcodes.rst

 The 200 exit status code means there are one or more semantic errors in the file being compiled.

+An invalid declaration like below will lead to a semantic error.

+.. code :: none

+    let x: number = new Stack;

 .. code :: none

     Errors detected during compilation